KiT-Maverik/How-to-unlock-github-achievements/README.md

 To unlock this badge, you’ll need to practice honest and transparent pair programming.

 <ol>
-    <li>Team up with a collaborator and code together.
+    <li>Team up with your open-source project collaborator and code together.
 Share ideas, review each other’s work, and write code side by side.</li>
     <li>Add a co-author annotation in your commit message:<br>
         <code>Co-authored-by: johnDoe &lt;johnDoe@example.com&gt;</code><br>
         <ul>